March – whole school re-opening

 (Reception and Nursery pupils will have slightly different expectations and will follow slightly different routines which their teachers will communicate)

-In September we want to have a little as possible carried in and out of school.
+We want to have a little as possible carried in and out of school.

-- NO SCHOOL BAGS will be used initially.
+- NO SCHOOL BAGS

 - All communication should be via Seesaw or the class email address( firstname.lastname@example.org )